Mental Health Facilities Dixon, IL

 North Central Bh Systems - 35.1 miles from Dixon, IL

 North Central Bh Systems is a mental health treatment center in La Salle, IL, located at 2960 Chartres Street, 61301 zip code area.
-North Central Bh Systems provides outpatient treatment and telemedicine/telehealth.
-North Central Bh Systems offers group therapy, couples/family therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
-North Central Bh Systems also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services at North Central Bh Systems consist of illness management and recovery, case management and integrated primary care services.
+North Central Bh Systems provides telemedicine/telehealth and outpatient treatment.
+North Central Bh Systems offers couples/family therapy, psychotropic medication and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
+North Central Bh Systems also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services at North Central Bh Systems consist of court-ordered outpatient treatment, suicide prevention services and integrated primary care services.

 Learn More